Minnesota Street Project Foundation presents

 For a third year in a row, Minnesota Street Project Foundation is thrilled to present the San Francisco Art Book Fair (SFABF).

 SFABF is an annual multi-day exhibition and celebration of printed material from independent publishers, artists, designers, collectors, and enthusiasts from around the world.
 Open to the public July 11 through July 13, 2025, with a preview on Thursday, July 10 from 6 to 10 p.m.
-SFABF was founded in 2016 as a joint collaboration between Colpa Press, Minnesota Street Project, and Park Life.
+SFABF was founded in 2016 as a joint collaboration between Colpa Press, Park Life, and Minnesota Street Project.

-Exhibitor applications are now open.
-The deadline is Friday, March 21, 11:59 PST.
-When applying please share new and upcoming work/publications, links to portfolios or your website, and ideas for programming.
-We are also accepting programming only applicants this year!
+Exhibitor applications are now closed.
+The deadline was Friday, March 21, 11:59 PST.
 In reviewing applications, our committee will try to represent a diverse range of publishing practices.
 Questions?
 Email info@sfartbookfair.com.

 Minnesota Street Project Foundation is a non-profit organization that relies on community support to sustain artist-focused programs, exhibitions, and cultural events like the SFABF.